akshayrajMR95/Datapath_controller_design/README.md

 # Datapath_controller_design
-The hardware way of thinking while designing (in verilog) a complex digital circuit In a complex digital system, the hardware is typically partitioned into two parts:
+The hardware way of thinking while designing (in verilog) a complex digital circuit In a complex digital system,
+The hardware is typically partitioned into two parts:
 a) Data Path, which consist of the functional units where all computations are carried out.
 Typically consist of registers, multiplexers, bus, adders, multipliers, counters, and other functional blocks.